 Annual management costs are estimated to be quite low due to the remote nature of the property.
 About \$5 per acre per year should cover minimal custodial expenditures.
 Restocking is estimated to cost an average of \$10 per acre.
 The current owners have expended between \$5 and \$10 per acre for reseeding of the areas cut to date.
-Observed restocking is adequate to meet Forest Practice standards and to The Faustmann formula reproduce the present forest. calculations are tabulated in Table 1, on the back of this page.
+Observed restocking adequate to meet Forest Practice standards reproduce the present forest.
+The Faustmann calculations are tabulated in Table 1, on the back of this page.
 It can be seen that the land has no value based on reasonable expectations of income from future crops of timber.